 - Blood tests

 - CT scan of the brain, if the person is having seizures or might have a head injury

 - ECG (electrocardiogram) to measure electrical activity in the heart

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The person may receive:

 - Breathing support, including oxygen, or a tube that goes through the mouth into the lungs and attachment to a breathing machine

-- Medicine called naloxone (Evzio, Narcan) to block the effect of the opioid on the central nervous system (such medicine is called a narcotic antagonist)
+- Medicine called naloxone (Evzio, Narcan) to block the effect of the opioid on the central nervous system

 - Other medicines as needed